There comes a time in a startups journey to success when entrepreneurs need to raise their first round of growth capital.

 Last, why put up another barrier to getting funded at this stage when it doesn’t accomplish anything?
 While it has maybe happened, I have never heard of a case where an investor took a plan and gave it to someone else to use.
 If your plan is truly unique and compelling, you will get an audience.

-Don’t go overboard on hiring until you have secured financing, but be clear in your business plan about the team you plan to put in place.
+Don’t go overboard on hiring until you have secured financing, but be clear in your business plan about the team you intend to put in place.
 The people you have actually hired need to be full-time and they may have to meet with the investors at some point.

-Your first round of real financing (generally speaking) needs to get you to revenue (remember, we are assuming that you haven’t shipped anything yet), which means customers that pay their invoices because they are so delighted with what you sold them.
+Your first round of real startup funding (generally speaking) needs to get you to revenue (remember, we are assuming that you haven’t shipped anything yet), which means customers that pay their invoices because they are so delighted with what you sold them.
 If you are going to be selling, you will need a sales strategy.

 Are you going to be completely online sales driven?
 Will you require personal contact with each customer?
 Web sales are very different from enterprise sales, your sales strategy has to be clearly articulated in your business plan.
 Investors at this point need to know you have thought all this through.

-Know Your Exit Strategy
+Anticipate Your Exit Strategy